ridzuan5757/k8s/docs/1_concepts/4_workload/3_1_deployments.md

 If a HorizontalPodAutoScaler or any similaar API for horizontal scaling is managing scaling for a Deployment, do not set `.spec.replicas`.

-Instead, allow k8s with cotnrol plane to manage the `.spec.replicas` field automatically.
+Instead, allow k8s with control plane to manage the `.spec.replicas` field automatically.